JRMeyer/jrmeyer.github.io/_posts/2016-01-08-Installing-CMU-SPHINX-on-Ubuntu.markdown

 make[1]: Leaving directory `/home/josh/Desktop/sphinx-source/pocketsphinx'
 {% endhighlight %}

-And now we can actually do the installation.
+And now we can actually do the installation with **make install** and root privledges.

 {% highlight bash %}
 josh@yoga:~/Desktop/sphinx-source/pocketsphinx$ sudo make install